finxol/blog/content/posts/embracing-atproto-pt-2-tangled-knot.md

 Now we can get to the actual steps of the workflow.

-Since we don't have access to the existing Github Actions, there's a few sections that needed adapting or manual work.
+Since we don't have access to the existing Github Actions, there's a couple sections that needed adapting or manual work.
 The install and generate steps are exactly the same, but the deploy step changes.

 To replace the official Deno Deploy GH Action, we can directly use their `deployctl` cli tool, and give it the appropriate parametres.

-I also used this as an excuse to using the `jsr:@std/http/file-server` entrypoint instead of the deno.land url style.
+I also used this as an excuse to switch to the `jsr:@std/http/file-server` entrypoint instead of the deno.land url style.

 ```yaml
 steps: